gcallah/Emu86/docker/README.md

 made locally is reflected on http://localhost:8000 as port 8000 in the container is mapped to port 8000 on the Docker host.

+## Usage
+The following commands must be run from the current directory.

 To start Emu86 application on docker ('-d' for detached):

     docker-compose up -d
 To stop the deployed Emu86 application:

     docker-compose down
+To see currently running containers, run:

+    docker ps
+To check the logs of the container, run:

+    docker logs CONTAINER-NAME